To receive a pass grade (SY) in this course, you must meet ALL of the following criteria:

-1. IP1 Pre-Placement Sponsor Organisation Analysis (15%)
+1. INFS2101 Sponsor Organisation Analysis (15%)

 * The nature of the sponsor’s industry and its economic significance.

 * Main participants in the industry, market concentration, products.

 * Information systems issues relevant to the industry.

 * Key challenges, issues and developments facing the industry and the IS/IT profession.

-2. IP1 Personal Reflection Journal (25%)
+2. INFS2101 Personal Reflection Journal (25%)

 Compile a list of professional competencies and use the list as a self-evaluation tool to assess your own professional skills.
-Once you have established a base-line for your professional competences (e.g., poor, good, very good), set goals regarding which competencies need to be developed and how you will attempt to develop these skills.
+Once you have established a base-line for your professional competencies (e.g., poor, good, very good), set goals regarding which competencies need to be developed and how you will attempt to develop these skills.
 You may consider discussing your competencies with your sponsor supervisor.

-3. IP1 End of Industry Placement Presentation (40%)
+3. INFS2101 End of Industry Placement Presentation (40%)

 Scholars will be assessed on the presentation’s content (topic, structure, clarity, level of understanding) as well as on scholars presentation and communication skills (confidence, clarity, use of technology, appropriate pitch).

 Your Academic Mentor and/or LIC, UNSW Co-op Program Office staff will attend.
-Scholars are required to advise in advance the Academic Mentor and/or LIC and UNSW Co-op Program Office of the date of the presentation.
+Scholars are required to advise in advance - the Academic Mentor and/or LIC and UNSW Co-op Program Office - of the date of the presentation.
 All relevant staff at the sponsor organisation should also be invited to attend.
 Scholars should request that their sponsor supervisor preview the presentation prior in order to ensure there is no loss of confidential information.

-4. IP1 Sponsor Evaluation (20%)
+4. INFS2101 Sponsor Evaluation (20%)

-Scholars must submit this performance evaluation and their completed Scholar Evaluation of Industry Placement online (Co-op Program Career Manager) within two weeks of completing their IP1 placement.
+Scholars must submit this performance evaluation and their completed Scholar Evaluation of Industry Placement online (Co-op Program Career Manager) within 2-3 weeks of completing their IT1 placement.

 Scholars should also provide a copy of their sponsor evaluation for the sponsor’s HR file and augment with any additional Scholar evaluation comments.
 In the event scholars cannot submit an assessment by the assigned date, scholars should discuss the submission date with the LIC.